Content of the Improver Course Button Accordion Lessons

 Title: Beautiful Goldfinch

 Lesson 10 begins with the first phase of the secondary level of the Improver Course.
 Long tunes build musical skills in addition to the ones the user has already.
+With the addition of a waltz to the site, a student’s repertoire type has been diversified.

 Title: Cooley’s Reel